jeff1evesque/machine-learning/doc/programmatic_interface/authentication/login.rst

         data=payload
     )

-**Note:** all programmatic rest endpoints, will require a valid token, to be supplied, in order to properly submit a corresponding request.
+**Note:** all programmatic rest endpoints (except `/login`), requires a valid token to be supplied, in order to properly submit a corresponding request.

 The following sessions, can be implemented with the above token: